Adeleke fourth in World Championships 400m final

 The Limerick athlete clocked 12.62 seconds to cut 0.03 off O'Rourke's mark as she was fifth in her semi-final.

-US star Kendra Harrison (12.33) and Bahamian Devynne Charlton (12.49) were the automatic qualifiers.
+US star Kendra Harrison (12.33) and Bahamian Devynne Charlton (12.49) were the automatic qualifiers from Lavin's heat.

 Lavin, who cut 0.05 off her previous personal best set earlier this month, has produced the season of her life despite the huge tragedy of the death of her boyfriend World Rally Championship star Craig Breen who was killed in April after a crash during a testing session for the Croatia Rally.

-The Limerick athlete went on to win a bronze medal at the European Games in Poland before continuing her brilliant form throughout the summer.
+The Limerick athlete went on to win a bronze medal at the European Games in Poland before continuing her brilliant form on the circuit.

 O'Rourke, who won the 60m hurdles world indoor title in 2006, set her Irish 100m hurdles record when taking the silver medal at the European Championships in Barcelona in 2010.

-Earlier, Louise Shanahan missed out on a place in the women's 800m semi-finals after finishing fifth in her heat after clocking 2:00.64.
+In the morning session, Ireland's Louise Shanahan missed out on a place in the women's 800m semi-finals after finishing fifth in her heat after clocking 2:00.64.

 The Cork athlete was well positioned over the opening 600m but then lost ground as Ugandan Halimah Nakaayi won the heat in 1:59.68 ahead of Jamaica's Adelle Tracey (1:59.82) and France's Renelle Lamote (2:00.22), who took the final qualifying spot.